 On the economics data front, Malaysia's foreign reserves inched up to USD115.1 billion as of 15 January 2024 (31 December 2023: USD113.5 billion).
 The reserves are sufficient to finance 5.4 months of imports of goods and services and 1.0x of short-term external debt.
-Malaysia also released the advance 4023 Gross Domestic Product ("GDP") estimate which showed a growth of 3.4% Year-on-Year ("YoY") bringing full-year 2023 growth to 3.8% YoY.
+Malaysia also released the advance 4Q23 Gross Domestic Product ("GDP") estimate which showed a growth of 3.4% Year-on-Year ("YoY"), bringing full-year 2023 growth to 3.8% YOY.
 At the same time, trade data for December 2023 was also released.
-Exports contracted 10% YoY (November 2023: -5.9% YoY) (yolv) while imports grew 2.9% YoY (November 2023: -1.7% YoY).
+Exports contracted 10% YOY (November 2023: 9.9% YOY) while imports grew 2.9% YOY (November 2023: +1.7% YOY).
 The contraction in total exports was driven by a decline in the exports of manufactured and agriculture goods, partly offset by the continued growth in the exports of mining goods.
-Meanwhile, total imports growth was driven by the growth in imports of intermediate and capital goods.
-As a result, trade balance for December 2023 shrank to MYR11.80 billion (November 2023: MYR12.41 billion).
-Separately, Malaysia's headline Consumer Price Index ("CPI") for December 2023 grew 1.5% YoY (November 2023: 1.5% YoY), bringing full-year inflation to 2.5% YoY (2022: 3.3% YoY).
+Meanwhile, total imports growth was driven by the growth in imports of intermediate and capital goods, As a result, trade balance for December 2023 shrank to MYR11.80 billion (November 2023: MYR12.41 billion).
+Separately, Malaysia's headline Consumer Price Index ("CPI") for December 2023 grew 1.5% YOY (November 2023: 1.5% YOY) bringing full-year inflation to 2.5% YoY (2022: 3.3% YoY).
 Core inflation eased to 1.9% in December 2023 (November 2023: 2.0% YoY).
 Importantly, Bank Negara Malaysia (BNM") held its first monetary policy committee ("MPC") meeting for the year where the overnight policy rate ("OPR") was kept unchanged at 3.0%.
 In its monetary policy statement, BNM stated that overall growth in 2023 was within expectations and that it expects economic growth to improve in 2024.
-On inflation, BNM stated that headline and core inflation continue to be guided by assessment of policies and their impact on inflation and demand conditions.
+On inflation, BNM stated that headline and core inflation continued to moderate amid stabilizing demand conditions, and that it expects inflation to remain modest in 2024 amid stable costs and demand conditions.
+The current OPR rate level remains supportive of the economy and future decisions will continue to be guided by assessment of policies and their impact on inflation and demand conditions.

-On the primary corporate bond space, notable issuances included MYR3.0 billion Maybank Subordinated Sukuk, MYR750 million PLUS Berhad iMTN and MYR250 million Toyota Capital iMTN.
+On the primary corporate sukuk space, notable issuances included MYR3.0 billion Maybank Subordinated Sukuk, MYR750 million PLUS Berhad iMTN and MYR250 million Toyota Capital iMTN.
 In terms of rating revisions, Dar Al Arkan Real Estate Development Company's corporate credit rating was upgraded to A2/P2 from A3/P2.
 Concurrent with this upgrade, the outlook on its long-term rating was also revised to stable from positive.
 Other rating revisions included PONSB Capital Berhad's debt rating upgrade from AA3(s)/Stable to AA2(s)/Stable and YNH Property Berhad's iMTN rating downgrade to BBB+IS from AIS.